The Innovative Technology Program

 Available Funding

 $2 M per fiscal year.
 No project will be awarded more than $1M per cycle.
-Funding will only cover construction and procurement costs.
+Funds are for reimbursement only.

 Eligible Projects

 Projects that address an important transportation need such as promoting safety, improving access or mobility, and implementing new transportation technology.
-All transportation system projects are eligible, including roadway (on and off the state system), rail, aviation, Unmanned Aerial Systems (UAS), bicycle/pedestrian and public transit.
+“Innovative technology” is defined as any technology that does not currently exist in the local community of the project.
+All transportation system projects are eligible, including roadway (on and off the state system), rail, aviation, unmanned aerial systems (UAS), bicycle/pedestrian, public transit, software, and technology infrastructure.

 Eligible Applicatns

 Projects typically will be administered by a local unit of government.
-Non-governmental applications also will be considered with a local government partner.
+Non-governmental applications with a local government partner will also be considered.
+Educational institutions may apply without any partners necessary.

 Local Match

 A minimum of 25% non-state cash match is required.
-Non-cash matches will not be considered.
 Additional consideration will be given to project applications that commit more than the minimum required match amount.
+Non-cash local matches will not be considered.

 Requirements